lem-project/lemmington/README.md

 To start the server call `lemmington-start-server` and `lemmington-export-functions`, the default port is 55486, every other function is meant to be called from Lem.

 To connect to the Emacs server from Lem, call the function `(lem-elisp-mode/rpc:connect-to-server)`, this should enable the RPC calls.

+## License

+Copyright (C) 2023 Fermin Munoz and contributors

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.